Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales: Effective boson mass for haloes in the non-linear regime

-We next turn to dark matter halos, whose dynamics lie firmly in the non-linear regime, with the goal of defining an effective de Broglie scale relevant for interpreting lensing signatures and stellar-heating effects of $\psi$DM.
+We next studied dark matter haloes, whose dynamics lie firmly in the non-linear regime, with the goal of defining an effective de Broglie scale relevant for interpreting lensing signatures and stellar heating effects of $\psi$DM.

 For each axion copy, the interference pattern with characteristic scale $\lambda_{\text{dB}, i} \sim 2\pi\hbar /(m_i\sigma)$ fully modulates the local dark matter density.
 In gravitational lensing, which depends on the projected potential, line-of-sight integration through the halo averages over many independent perturbations of this same de Broglie scale.
-By the Central Limit Theorem, the resulting projected perturbation to the surface density $\Sigma$ approximates to a Gaussian Random Field (GRF) \citep{Amruth}.
+By the central limit theorem, the resulting projected perturbation to the surface density $\Sigma$ approximates a Gaussian random field (GRF) \citep{Amruth}.
 At projected radius $R$, the surface density contrast is given by

 where $R_h$ is the effective halo size at the Einstein radius \citep{Venumadhav2017ApJ, Kawai2022ApJ}.
 This GRF pattern produces percent-level surface-density fluctuations that broaden the critical curves of galaxy and cluster lenses, replacing the sharply peaked curve of a smooth profile with a corrugated band \citep{Chan2020, Amruth}.
-Such a feature has recently been invoked to explain the $\sim$4 kpc spread of transients observed along the Dragon Arc critical curve \citep{TomKeith2024}, consistent with a de Broglie scale of around 10 pc.
+This feature has recently been invoked to explain the $\sim$4 kpc spread of transients observed along the Dragon Arc critical curve \citep{TomKeith2024}, consistent with a de Broglie scale of around 10 pc.

-More generally, this scale can be interpreted as an \textit{effective} de Broglie scale arising from the collective interference of multiple axion copies.
-On small scales the copies decouple, so the perturbations behave like a weighted sum of independent GRFs, each distributed as $\mathcal{N}(\Sigma_i,\delta\Sigma_i)$ with weights proportional to the \textit{local} surface-density contributions.
-The net GRF then has mean $\Sigma_{\text{tot}}=\sum_i \Sigma_i$ and standard deviation:
+More generally, this scale can be interpreted as an effective de Broglie scale arising from the collective interference of multiple axion copies.
+On small scales, the copies decouple, so the perturbations behave like a weighted sum of independent GRFs, each distributed as $\mathcal{N}(\Sigma_i,\delta\Sigma_i)$ with weights proportional to the local surface-density contributions.
+Treating each copy as an independent GRF is justified by the fact that $\delta\Sigma_i$s are only parametrising the statistic of density perturbation along a line of integration independent of the correlation of the phases in the axion fields. \citet{2301.07114} also demonstrated by explicitly calculating two-point correlation functions that multiple copies (with a difference of a small factor of 2 in mass or with equal masses) do not become strongly correlated inside the same halo.
+For larger differences in the mass factor $(>10)$, as often anticipated by the string axiverse, phase correlations are even less likely to be developed.
+The net GRF for surface-density fluctuations then has a mean $\Sigma_{\text{tot}}=\sum_i \Sigma_i$ and a standard deviation

 where the last identity defines an effective scale.
 The corresponding effective mass, assuming the same velocity dispersion $\sigma$ for all axion copies, is

 which encapsulates the net lensing impact of the collective interference pattern.